 This thermostat is set to operate properly with a forced-air heating system.
-If you have a hydronic heating system (a system that heats with hot water or steam), you must set the thermostat to operate properly with your system by changing the first option in the configuration menu to SL (see Configuration Menu, page 5).
+If you have a hydronic heating system (a system that heats with hot water or steam), you must set the thermostat to operate properly with your system.